Muffy239/todo-list/README.md

 # To-Do List Application

 The To-Do List application provides a simple and intuitive interface for users to manage their daily tasks effectively.
 This application allows users to add tasks, mark them as complete, and remove them from the list.
-Designed with simplicity in mind, it ensures a clutter-free environment to focus on what matters most.

 ## Features

 -   **Add Tasks**: Users can add new tasks to their to-do list by entering text into an input box and submitting it.
 The application checks to ensure the input is not empty, prompting the user if the submission is blank.
 This ensures that all tasks are meaningful and actionable.